nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/microsoft-sql-server.md

 ## Row Versioning-Based Transaction Isolation

-To prevent locking and deadlocking problems you need to [enable the row versioning-based isolation levels](http://technet.microsoft.com/en-us/library/ms175095.aspx).
-With row versioning readers do not block other readers or writers accessing the same data.
+To prevent locking and deadlocking problems, you need to [enable the row versioning-based isolation levels](http://technet.microsoft.com/en-us/library/ms175095.aspx).
+With row versioning, readers do not prevent other readers or writers from accessing the same data.
 Similarly, the writers do not block readers.
 However, writers will block each other.
 Whenever a transaction is started, Nuxeo adds a `SET TRANSACTION ISOLATION LEVEL READ COMMITTED` so the transaction sees only data committed before the query began.

 To enable the row versioning submit the following SQL commands: